General Introduction to

 甘李根白皮Ganligenbaipi

-(see the table in the appendix attached) as well as our own experience.
+table in the appendix attached) as well as our own

 Administration: